 Engulfment: This can happen between a parent and child, or within a romantic endeavor.
 Fear of engulfment may look like, or be acted-out as fear of commitment.
 The feelings involved with this issue are; "I'm afraid that if I get too close to you, I'll have to give up too much of me," or "I can't be myself, when I'm around you."
 Engulfment means loss of Self--or the surrender of one's own needs and desires.

 Enmeshment: This is the inability to discern and separate your feelings and needs from another's.
 A simple example would be, when a couple's trying to decide on which restaurant or movie they want, each is unable to assert his or her preference, for fear of incurring the other's anger or disappointment.
 This usually prompts a vicious cycle of; "well, I don't know, what do you want to do?"
 In short, it's the inability to sense where You end--and another begins!
 Enmeshment also inhibits you from being yourself, for fear of being rejected or abandoned by somebody.
 The root of this issue begins when an infant's mother disapproves of his need to separate/individuate when he starts to crawl, and discover that he's no longer physically joined or connected to her.
-Enmeshment is dangerous in romantic relationships, because each partner is disconnected from his/her own feelings, believing they should be always responsive to the other's.
+Enmeshment is dangerous in romantic relationships, because each partner remains disconnected from his/her own feelings and needs, believing they should always prioritize the other's.
 This causes suppression of natural, normal feelings, and promotes passive-aggressive acting out in ways that are highly injurious to the partner and the relationship.
 Read more about this issue here.

 Entitlement: True entitlement means you feel worthy of receiving love, monetary success, opportunity, good fortune, care and affection from others, etc. Many folks use/think about this word improperly.
 They're usually referencing the false-self in someone who thinks they're "entitled" to be indulged/spoiled, or that the world owes them a living--but real entitlement isn't demanding or boastful.
 False-self issues are solely ego driven, and are masking the real feelings of inadequacy and poor self-esteem.
 In other words, they're compensatory.
 Lack of healthy entitlement drives codependency, avoidant/passive aggressive behaviors, chronic financial struggles and addiction.